Learn More About Tableau Classes in Orlando

 Data Analysis

 Tableau offers a variety of options with data analytics, including descriptive, diagnostic, predictive, and prescriptive approaches for providing analysis.
-Descriptive analytics explores historical data by finding patterns that clarify the current status for an organization.
+Descriptive analytics explores historical data by finding patterns that clarify the current status of an organization.
 Diagnostic analytics examines data patterns and connections within numbers to help Data Analysts understand how and why a certain circumstance exists for a business and how problems might be solved.
 Predictive analytics anticipates where data may lead an organization and includes calculating risk assessment, weather forecasting, or sports analytics.
 Prescriptive analytics recommends solutions to problems within an organization by suggesting likely remedies through a variety of options.

 Data Visualization

-Tableau’s primary function is providing data visualization.
+Tableau’s primary function is to provide data visualization.
 Many companies use Tableau for displaying the results from data analysis by using graphs and charts to help users more easily comprehend dense or difficult information.
 Tableau’s drag-and-drop interface allows Data Analysts to convert raw data into comprehensible information that companies can use to operate more efficiently.
 Tableau offers a variety of options for data visualization, including line charts, heat maps, scatter plots, histograms, and pie charts.
 Being able to visualize data using graphics, calculations, and statistics can help less technically adept users grasp complicated information for a better understanding of trends and patterns contained in numbers related to business performance.

 Business Intelligence

 Business intelligence combines analytics, data mining, tools, data visualization, and infrastructures that help companies make data-driven business decisions.
 Training in Tableau can provide Data Analysts with skills for applying data visualization that helps companies streamline reports using custom dashboards, aggregating data into a cohesive interpretation, and analyzing data to use as actionable information.
-Tableau facilitates data analysis in real-time for improving business decisions as well as being able to work with data from a variety of sources.
+Tableau facilitates data analysis in real-time for improving business decisions, as well as being able to work with data from a variety of sources.

 Collaboration

-While Tableau is mainly used for analyzing and visualizing data, the analytics tool can also be used to facilitate collaboration in the workplace.
+While Tableau is mainly used for analyzing and visualizing data, this tool can also be used to facilitate collaboration in the workplace.
 Data Analysts and other analytics professionals use Tableau to collaborate with coworkers to inform everyone on the status of a project through progress reports.
 Data revealed through Tableau can conveniently inform colleagues who may not be as technically oriented as Data Analysts.
 Those colleagues may include Managers, Web Designers, clients, or shareholders.
 Tableau provides a collaborative tool for sharing information on projects using workbooks, data sources, views, and metrics.

 Automating Tasks